- Direct-digital control has replaced conventional control technology in energy management systems.

 - Measure variables and collect data

-- Process the data
+- Process the data and apply logic

 - Initiate a control action

 Direct digital control (DDC) systems have replaced pneumatic and distributed electronic controls.
 DDCs are networked microprocessor-based devices that provide sensing or control functions.